 Escrow-secured or pre-refunded bonds.
 These securities are created when an issuer uses the proceeds from a new bond issue to buy high grade, interest-bearing debt securities, generally direct obligations of the U.S. government, in order to redeem (or "pre-refund"), before maturity, an outstanding bond issue that is not immediately callable.
 These securities are then deposited in an irrevocable escrow account held by a trustee bank to secure all future payments of principal and interest on the pre-refunded bond until that bond's call date.
 Pre-refunded bonds often receive an 'AAA' or equivalent rating.
 Because pre-refunded bonds still bear the same interest rate, and have a very high credit quality, their price may increase.
 However, as the original bond approaches its call date, the bond's price will fall to its call price.
 The escrow account securities pledged to pay the principal and interest of the pre-refunded municipal bonds held by the fund nonetheless still subject the fund to interest rate risk and market risk.
-In addition, while a secondary market exists for pre-refunded municipal bonds, if the fund sells pre-refunded municipal bonds prior to maturity, the price received may be more or less than the original cost, depending on market conditions at the time of sale.
+In addition, while a secondary market exists for pre-refunded municipal bonds prior to maturity, the price received may be more or less than the original cost, depending on market conditions at the time of sale.
 The interest on pre-refunded bonds issued on or before December 31, 2017 is exempt from federal income tax; the interest on such bonds issued after December 31, 2017 is not exempt from federal income tax.

 Tender option bonds.
 The fund may invest in tender option bonds ("TOBs"), which are created by depositing municipal securities in a trust and dividing the income stream of an underlying municipal bond in two parts, one, a variable rate security and the other, a TOB.
 The interest rate for the variable rate security is determined by an index or a periodic auction process, while the TOB holder receives the balance of the income from the underlying municipal bond less an auction fee.
 The market prices of TOBs may be highly sensitive to changes in market rates and may decrease significantly when market rates increase.
 TOBs are subject to restrictions on resale and are highly sensitive to changes in interest rates and the value of the underlying bond.
-Generally, coupon income on TOBs will decrease when interest rates increase, and will increase when interest rates decrease.
-Such securities can have the effect of providing a degree of investment leverage, since they may increase or decrease in value in response to changes in market interest rates at a rate that is a multiple of the actual rate at which fixed-rate securities increase or decrease in response to such changes.
+Generally, coupon income on TOBs will decrease when interest rates increase, and will increase when interest rates decrease in value in response to changes in market interest rates at a rate that is a multiple of the actual rate at which fixed-rate securities increase or decrease in response to such changes.
 As a result, the market values of such securities will generally be more volatile than the market values of fixed-rate securities.